St. Elizabeths Hospital: Facilities and grounds

 The campus of St. Elizabeths is located on bluffs overlooking the confluence of the Potomac and Anacostia rivers in the southeast quadrant of Washington, D.C.
 It is divided by Martin Luther King Jr. Avenue between the 118 acre East Campus (now owned by the D.C. government) and the 182 acre West Campus (owned by the federal government).
 It has many important historic buildings, foremost among them the Center Building, designed according to the principles of the Kirkbride Plan by Thomas U. Walter (1804–87).
 He is notable as the primary architect of the expansion of the U.S. Capitol that was begun in 1851.

-Much of St. Elizabeths' campus had fallen into disuse by the early 21st century and was in serious disrepair.
-The number of patients had steadily declined since the mid-20th century as community alternatives were sought for large mental institutions.
-In 2002 the National Trust for Historic Preservation ranked the hospital complex as one of the nation's "11 Most Endangered Places".
-Access to many areas of the campus, including what was then the abandoned West Campus (which houses the Center Building), was restricted before 2010.
-A variety of proposals were made on how to use and/or redevelop the site.
-It is now further restricted because of the Coast Guard’s security requirements.